 Unfortunately not.
 If your floor has a stubborn stain, merely going over it with a hardwood vacuum will not remove it typically.

 Make use of a standard or steam mop to remove stains for good.

 Hardwood floors, or just about any hard surface for that matter, are a difficult task for most vacuums.

 Besides being at risk of getting scratched, debris is often pushed aside instead of being sucked up.

 Our list of the best vacuum cleaners for hardwood floors avoid such issues through carefully crafted technology and powerful suction.

 Our top recommendation would be the Shark DuoClean Powered Lift-Away vacuum for its overall performance on hardwood floors.

 The Dyson V8 is a premium offering with some exciting features in a cordless package.

 If you wanted something super affordable and value for your investment, look no further than the Bissell Featherweight.

-Each of the hardwood vacuums that have made the VacuumShop’s list are great all-rounders with the technology to clean just about any floor type.
+Each of the types of vacuum that have made the VacuumShop’s list are great all-rounders.